ece362-purdue/proton-labs/lab0-intro/README.md

 ## Submit your work to Gradescope

 Submit your work to the Lab 0 assignment on Gradescope **before the beginning of your lab section next week**.
-Ensure that your PlatformIO code has been added and pushed in your GitHub repository.
+Ensure that your the Pico Extension code has been added and pushed in your GitHub repository.

 ## Lab Station Clean-up